-I recently had the pleasure of spending a week in Tennessee as a guest at my friend Christy's home.
-It was wonderful to re-connect with a dear friend and do touristy things.
-It was extra wonderful because my friend is an avid and knowledgeable collector of the most interesting objets d'art.
-She has an eye for spotting vintage finds on her excursions to estate sales and antique markets.
-Vintage jewelry and purses, vases and ceramics, art and old photographs, she has a rich yet modest collections of them all.
+I recently spent a week in Tennessee as a guest at my friend Christy's home.
+Christy is an avid and knowledgeable collector of the most interesting objets d'art and her home, which she shares with her husband, Miguel, is artfully curated with the many vintage finds she's spotted on her excursions to estate sales and antique markets.
+Vintage jewelry and purses, vases and ceramics, art and old photographs - Christy has a rich yet modest collections of them all.

-I love how she arranges pairs of items to form a small group on her mantel.
-None of the pieces are necessarily related to the other.
-Yet suddenly they are.
-I also love the repetition of pairs.
-Look in the mirror and you see another pair of objects reflected.
-Cool!
+I love how Christy arranged pairs of items to form a small group on her mantel.
+None of the pieces are necessarily related to the other, yet suddenly they are.
+I love the repetition of pairs.
+Look in the mirror and see another pair of objects reflected.